 Policy Spotlight Series

 Each month the Chief Compliance Office will highlight a policy for its Policy Spotlight Series.
-February focuses on the recently-revised interim Travel Risk Reduction policy:
+This month focuses on the recently revised UC policy on Protection of Human Subjects in Research:

 Environmental Health & Safety (425-24)